-Tenant Services may be provided by Brookfield Properties staff or by outside contractors hired by Brookfield Properties.
-Authorized tenant representatives can submit requests for routine maintenance using the online Angus Service Request System.
+Tenant services may be provided by Brookfield Office Properties staff or by outside contractors hired by Brookfield Office Properties.
+Authorized tenant representatives can submit requests for routine maintenance using the online Service Request System.

-With just a few easy steps you can submit a request for building services.
+With just a few easy steps you can submit a request for building service.
 Simply click on the link to the Service Request button on the Tenant Resources page, login with your personalized username and password, enter the necessary information, click submit and you are done!